GediminasMasaitis/moonfish/README.md

 - alpha/beta pruning search
 - cute custom UCI TUIs
 - custom Lichess integration
-- optional threaded search support (enabled by default)
+- threaded search

 limitations
 ---

-These are things that I plan to fix eventually.
+These are things that might be fixed eventually.

 - the bot will never make certain moves
   - no en passant